 - Social and intergenerational bonding occurs when they teach the skill to their children and grandchildren.

-Rice Banks are a sustainable social enterprise that provides food security for older people and their families.
+Rice Bank is a sustainable social enterprise that provides food security for older people and their families.
 Over 100 rice banks have been established by HAC since 2006.